byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 Then choose the action to be performed automatically each time you enter this Trick PIN.
 Here's the list of actions available for a PIN:

 - "Brick Self": destroys both COLDCARD Q chips if the Trick PIN is entered, rendering the device totally unusable.
 It will then be impossible to resell, reuse or even return it to Coinkite.
 The device will become irretrievably obsolete.
-This feature can be used in the event of a robbery to convince an assailant that he will never be able to access your bitcoins.
-Note: without a physical backup of your mnemonic phrase and any passphrase, your bitcoins will be permanently lost.

 ![Image](/assets/img/coldcardq-expert-guide-images/14.webp)

 - "Wipe Seed": offers several actions for deleting the seed, i.e. resetting the COLDCARD without destroying it.
 Unlike the "Brick Self" option, it will be possible to reconfigure the device using a backup of your mnemonic phrase.
-However, without this backup, your bitcoins will be lost.
 Options:
   - "Wipe & Reboot": removes the seed and reboots without displaying information
   - "Silent Wipe": silently wipes the seed and unlocks a random fake wallet
   - "Wipe -> Wallet": wipes discreetly and unlocks a pre-configured secondary bait wallet